 3. Large families: all, without exceptions, that present a valid large family accreditation.

 4. Recipients of the minimum wage: if the consumer or any member of the cohabitation unit is a beneficiary of the minimum wage in accordance with the provisions of Law 19/2021, of 20 December, establishing the minimum wage.

 From 20 October 2022 and until 31 December 2023, beneficiaries of the Social Bonus considered vulnerable will receive extraordinary discounts on energy (subject to the consumption threshold set out below) and power in their bill of up to 65%.

 Severely vulnerable customers

-- Pensioners: all the members of a family unit are pensioners within the Social Security System, receiving a minimum pension (through retirement or permanent disability) and their annual income is less than or equivalent to 1 times the IPREM.
+- Pensioners in the Social Security System (retirement or permanent disability): all members of the family unit are Social Security pensioners, receive the minimum pension (for retirement or permanent disability) and have an annual income less than or equal to 1 time the IPREM (€8,400).